capoony/Chapter7-InvPopGenomics/README.md

 done
 ```
-> To visually inspect the accuracy of the inversion frequency estimates, we plot, for each sample, a historgram of all inversion-specific allele frequencies with the median (= estimated inversion frequency) and the actual allel-frequencies of all diagnostic SNPs against their genomic position.
+> To visually inspect the distribution of inversion-specific alleles across all diagnostic markers for each inversion and population sample, we plot historgrams of all inversion-specific allele frequencies and the actual allele frequencies of all diagnostic SNPs against their genomic position.
+In addition, we plot the median frequency, which we consider the estimated inversion frequency, as a dashed line atop the frequency histogram.
 We therefore need to first generate a table with the inversion-specific allele frequencies of the diagnostic SNPs for all population samples in the DEST VCF file.
-Then, we plot these frequencies in *R*.
+Then, we generate the above-mentioned plots of allele frequencies in *R*.

 ```bash
 ### generate plots for each population